VCCRI/Spliceogen/README.md

 Browse and download desired versions from [UCSC](hgdownload.soe.ucsc.edu/downloads.html#human/) and [Gencode](https://www.gencodegenes.org/human/)

-The "basic" gencode datasets are recommended.
-To focus on protein coding genes only, modify the GTF annotation by grepping for "protein_coding"

 Alternatively, some recent (as of 2018) hg38 releases can be retrieved using:
 ```
 > wget ftp://ftp.ensembl.org/pub/release-94/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.alt.fa.gz